meilisearch/engine-team/resources/experimental-features.md

 ## Usage warnings

-- Experimental features are not recommended for production environments
+- API can break between 2 versions of Meilisearch.
+People using the experimental feature in production should pay extra attention to it.
-- Some experimental features, might required re-indexing.
+- Some experimental features might require re-indexing.
 In these cases, users will have to use a dump to activate and deactivate an experimental feature.
 Users will be clearly informed about this in the related GitHub discussion

 > ⚠️ Since this process is not mature yet, users might experience issues with their DB when deactivating these features even when using a dump.<br>
 > We recommend users always save their data (with snapshots and/or dumps) before activating experimental features.